dmelcho/sql_files/Project_SQL/README.md

 Check out my SQL queries here [Project_SQL](/Project_SQL/)

 ## Background
-This projects stems from better understanding the ever changing data job market.
+This projects stems from a better understanding to the ever changing data job market.
 I want to know what skills are on high demand and have high salaries.
 This will help my job search be more targeted and effective.

 The data for this analysis is from [Barousse’s SQL Course](https://www.lukebarousse.com/sql).
 This data includes details on job titles, salaries, locations, and required skills.